Chairman's Welcome And Overview

 Our Department is helping to define the leading edge of such progress, particularly regarding psychiatric problems associated with medical illness.
 This tradition of medical psychiatry permeates the Department’s evolution, under Dr. Jonathan Borus, from a hospital-based service within the Department of Medicine to a strong academic clinical department spanning Brigham and Women’s (BWH) and Brigham and Women's Faulkner (BWFH) Hospitals.

 Now the Department is deepening and extending its focused mission, with specific emphases and clinical-research-educational integration across sites and services.
-These developments are coordinated by Dr. Laura Miller, our Vice Chair for Academic Clinical Services, and Dr. Arthur Barsky, our Vice Chair for Research.
+These developments are coordinated by Dr. Arthur Barsky, our Vice Chair for Academic Affairs.
 They are focused in seven key areas:

 The Medical Psychiatry (Consultation-Liaison) Division, directed by Dr. David Gitlin, is renowned for its mastery of the diagnosis and management of psychiatric problems that occur in the context of the full range of medical and surgical illnesses.
 These can include the co-occurrence of psychiatric and medical illness, the psychiatric co-morbidity associated the pathophysiological aspects of medical conditions, and the psychological reactions to medical illness and associated stressors.
 The Division provides award-winning emergency psychiatry services in the emergency departments of both Brigham and Women’s Hospital and Brigham and Women's Faulkner Hospital.
 The Medical Psychiatry consultation service has a major fellowship program with five trainees per year, and provides a key site for residency training.

 The Ambulatory (Outpatient) Division, directed by Dr. Jay Baer, has recently been re-structured to offer contemporary, evidence-based psychiatric evaluations and treatments for patients with psychiatric difficulties in the context of medical illness and care.
 A multidisciplinary team including psychiatry, psychology, nursing and social work provides balanced, patient-centered care, with psychopharmacology and psychotherapy (including cognitive-behavioral, skills-based, psychodynamic, and group).
 A robust teaching environment for our outstanding residents is coordinated by Dr. Robert Boland, the Co-Director, Harvard Longwood Residency Training Program.

 There is robust research concerning medical psychiatry conditions/treatments (Dr. David Gitlin), somatoform disorders (Dr. Arthur Barsky), computer technology/e-behavioral health (Dr. David Ahern), and services and screening/brief intervention research.